If you’re like me, your journey to financial freedom began with a desire to enjoy a lifestyle design curated by, and specifically for, you.

 Now for the fun part!
 It’s time to develop your lifestyle design.

-To do so, review your answers from step 1 and flesh out what you want your life to include.
+To do so, review your answers from step 1 and flesh out what your ideal life looks like.

 Areas to design include: